umich-its-networking/git-training-pub/ex-git-basics.md

 ## Create a project in GitLab
   - Use the project creation form: [{{ site.gitlaburl }}projects/new]({{ site.gitlaburl }}projects/new).
   - Call the project `basics`
-  - For this exercise, create it under your own username, not any group that you may have access to (not everyone will have access to groups).
+  - For this exercise, create it under your own username, not any group that you may have access to (not everyone will have access to groups)
-  - Set the Visibility Level to "Public".
+  - Set the Visibility Level to "Public"

 ## Clone the repo